YOUSSEF-hub-dotcom/Sales-Predictor-Model-with-Gradient-Boosting/README.md

-# Adidas US Sales Analysis & Prediction
+# Sales Predictor Model with Gradient Boosting

 ## 📌 Project Overview
 This project analyzes and predicts Adidas US sales using Python.